 Due to the workaholic nature of the majority, especially the millennials, being chained to their environment and forfeiting days of vacation because of the guilt of utilizing them happens quite often.
+As Melody Wilding, LMSW stated that, “An all-encompassing career is difficult to balance alongside caregiving duties, which makes things difficult for many women, people of color, and baby boomers.
+By fostering workaholism, companies miss out on an opportunity to strengthen their teams (and profits) with diverse leadership.”
 Think of it this way – you have vacation days because your work wants you to have them and use them to be rejuvenated so as not to get burnt out and become inefficient or afflicted.

 A dull headache or poor quality of sleep can be as it is, but there are times that symptoms you feel are part of a more extensive health problem.
 Chronic head, neck, and shoulder pain or constant sleep disruptions are early warning signs that your body is experiencing a malady.
 If these symptoms keep persisting and are worsening, the most appropriate thing to do is to seek the advice of medical experts.

 When you have a personalized and transparent identification of work-life balance, it’s appropriate to share with other people what your goals are.
 Frank discussions of objectives for the following weeks or years are vital.
 Feeble, inadequate communication of intentions or goals with other people, like family or friends, will only result ina shaky follow through.
 It is advisable not to keep these thoughts to yourself and be diligent in sharing your specific needs with other people to avoid regression while ultimately cultivating and practicing work-life balance.